tdarkscorpion/Talisman-server-files-clean/README.md

 # Talisman
 talisman online clean server files

+And download ssh secure shell (this supprt file transfer too ) from http://www.wm.edu/offices/it/services/software/licensedsoftware/webeditingsftp/sshsecureshell/index.php
+William & Mary - SSH Secure Shell Client

 Buy VPS From https://www.vultr.com/?ref=7212876

 Get Ubuntu 14.04 32 bit then follw this instructions

+Here you get details to connect your vps details ip and password so use secure shell to connect vps using ip username is root and password

 ```apt-get update ```